navidrezadoost/smilodon/docs/compliance/PRIVACY-POLICY.md

 <div class="consent-banner">
   <p>
     We'd like to collect anonymous performance data to improve
-    @native-select.
+    @smilodon.
 This includes render times and browser info.
     <strong>No personal information is collected.</strong>
   </p>
   <button onclick="enableTelemetry()">Accept</button>